Documents

 • Objectionable activity.
 Act in an indecent, offensive, threatening, harassing, defamatory, libelous, fraudulent, malicious, disruptive, tortuous, or other objectionable manner.

 • Misrepresenting origin and/or identity.
 Mislead recipients as to Customer’s identity.
-Create a false caller ID (e.g., ID spoofing), forge addresses or headers, or fraudulently undertake other technical measures to misrepresent the origin or identity of the sender.
+Create a false caller ID (e.g., caller ID spoofing), or otherwise falsify, forge, or manipulate addresses or headers, or signaling data in violation of applicable law, industry standard, or carrier requirements.

 • Harvest information; spam; bulk messages.
 Without consent: harvest or collect information about third parties or End Users, or send bulk communications.